stemangiola/bioc2021_tidytranscriptomics/README.md

 This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm.
 The tidy data paradigm provides a standard way to organise data values within a dataset, where each variable is a column, each observation is a row, and data is manipulated using an easy-to-understand vocabulary.
 Most importantly, the data structure remains consistent across manipulation and analysis functions.

 This can be achieved for RNA sequencing data with the [tidybulk](https://stemangiola.github.io/tidybulk/), [tidyseurat](https://stemangiola.github.io/tidyseurat/), [tidySingleCellExperiment](https://stemangiola.github.io/tidySingleCellExperiment/),  [tidyHeatmap](https://stemangiola.github.io/tidyHeatmap/) and [tidyverse](https://www.tidyverse.org/) packages.
-The tidybulk package provides a tidy data structure and a modular framework for bulk transcriptional analyses, the tidyseurat and tidySingleCellEperiment packages provide similar for single-cell, and tidyHeatmap provides a tidy implementation of ComplexHeatmap.
+The tidybulk package provides a tidy data structure and a modular framework for bulk transcriptional analyses, the tidyseurat and tidySingleCellExperiment packages provide similar for single-cell, and tidyHeatmap provides a tidy implementation of ComplexHeatmap.
 These packages are part of the tidytranscriptomics suite that introduces a tidy approach to RNA sequencing data.

 ### Pre-requisites